 In recent years, the Reserve Bank has been working on reducing the amount of Interest Only mortgages in New Zealand.
 In the article below, we look at how it affects you as an investor.

-In our opinion piece, “is it time for banks to rethink their Interest Only policy?”, we looked at the latest statistics out regarding Interest Only vs P&I mortgages.
-At the time, Interest Only mortgages made up 27% of the existing mortgage market.
+In the past, we have looked at the latest statistics out regarding Interest Only vs P&I mortgages.
+In May 2020, Interest Only mortgages made up 29.8% of the existing mortgage market.

 The Reserve Bank’s requirements to reduce Interest Only have worked to a certain extent.
 In August 2016, Interest Only mortgages made up 38% of new lending.
 Just 2 years later it is 31%.
 You would expect new lending to be higher than existing because of the time limits placed on Interest Only loans (see below).